 - 1 teaspoon vanilla extract

-- In a large bowl mix together Bob's Red Mill Gluten-Free 1-to-1 Baking Flour, baking powder and soda, spices, and salt.
+In a large bowl mix together gluten-free baking flour, baking powder and soda, spices, and salt.

 - In a separate bowl combine apple sauce, oil, white and brown sugars, and vanilla extract.
 Stir together.
 Mix in grated carrots and coconut.